UBC-MOAD/moad_tools/README.rst

     :target: https://www.apache.org/licenses/LICENSE-2.0
     :alt: Licensed under the Apache License, Version 2.0

-The UBC EOAS MOAD Group Tools package and documentation are copyright 2018-2020 by the UBC EOAS MOAD Group and The University of British Columbia.
+The UBC EOAS MOAD Group Tools package and documentation are copyright 2018-2020 by the `UBC EOAS MOAD Group`_ and The University of British Columbia.

 They are licensed under the Apache License, Version 2.0. http://www.apache.org/licenses/LICENSE-2.0
 Please see the LICENSE file for details of the license.

+.. _UBC EOAS MOAD Group: https://github.com/UBC-MOAD/docs/blob/master/CONTRIBUTORS.rst